andongBlue/chenandong.github.io/_pages/about.md

 - Reviewer of ACL2024
 - Reviewer of EMNLP 2024
 - Reviewer of NAACL 2024
+- Reviewer of Transactions on Asian and Low-Resource Language Information Processing
 - Reviewer of Information Fusion
 - Reviewer of IEEE Transactions on Affective Computing(IF>10)